Notes on Derived Geometric Formulations in Physics: Factorization algebras and the structure of observables

-Costello's main motivation in \cite{Cosv1} and \cite{Cosv2} to study \textit{factorization algebras} associated to a \textit{perturbative} QFT is to generalize the deformation quantization approach to quantum mechanics developed by Kontsevich \cite{Kontsevich}.
-In other words, deformation quantization essentially encodes the nature of observables in \textit{one}-dimensional quantum field theories and \textit{factorization algebra formalism} provides an $ n $-dimensional generalization of this approach.
-To be more precise, recall that observables in classical mechanics and those in corresponding quantum mechanical system can be described in the following way: Let $(M,\omega)$ be a symplectic manifold (thought of as a \textit{phase space}) and the space $A^{\textit{cl}}$ of classical observables on $M$ defined as the space $C^{\infty}(M)$ of smooth functions on $M$.
-Then $A^{\textit{cl}}$ forms a \textit{Poisson algebra} with respect to the Poisson bracket $\{ \cdot, \cdot \}$ on $C^{\infty}(M)$ given by where $X_f$ is \textit{the Hamiltonian vector field associated to} $f$ defined implicitly as Here, $ \imath_{ X_f} \omega $ denotes \textit{the contraction} of a 2-form $\omega$ with the vector field $X_f$ in the sense that Employing canonical/geometric quantization formalism (cf. \cite{Honda}, \cite{Blau}, \cite{Woodhouse}, \cite{Brian}), the notion of quantization boils down to the study of representation theory of classical observables in the sense that one can construct \textit{the quantum Hilbert space $\mathcal{H}$ and a Lie algebra homomorphism} \footnote{\textit{A Lie algebra homomorphism} $\beta:\mathfrak{g} \rightarrow \mathfrak{h}$ is a linear map of vector spaces such that $\beta([X,Y]_{\mathfrak{g}})=[\beta(X),\beta(Y)]_{\mathfrak{h}}$.
-Keep in mind that, one can easily suppress the constant "-$i\hbar$" in \ref{quantum cond.} into the definition of $\mathcal{Q}$ such that the quantum condition \ref{quantum cond.} becomes the usual compatibility condition that a Lie algebra homomorphism satisfies.} together with \textit{the Dirac's quantum condition}: $ \forall $ $f,g\in C^{\infty}(M) $ we have where $[\cdot, \cdot]$ denotes the usual commutator on $End(\mathcal{H})$.
-In accordance with the above set-up, while the classical observables form a \textit{Poisson algebra}, the space $A^{\textit{q}}$ of quantum observables forms \textit{an associative algebra} which is related to classical one by the quantum condition \ref{quantum cond.}.
-Deformation quantization, in fact, serves as a mathematical treatment that captures this correspondence, i.e. \textit{the deformation of a commutative structure to a non-commutative one}, for a general Poisson manifolds.
-Factorization algebras, on the other hand, are algebro-geometric objects which are manifestly described in the language analogous to that of \textit{(co-)sheaves} (for a complete discussion see \cite{Cosv1} Ch.
-3 or \cite{Ginot}) as follows:
+To be more precise, recall that observables in classical mechanics and those in corresponding quantum mechanical system can be described in the following way: Let $(M,\omega)$ be a symplectic manifold (a \textit{phase space}), then we define the \textit{space $A^{\textit{cl}}$ of classical observables on $M$} to be the space $C^{\infty}(M)$ of smooth functions on $M$.
+Hence, $A^{\textit{cl}}$ forms a \textit{Poisson algebra} with respect to the Poisson bracket $\{ \cdot, \cdot \}$ on $C^{\infty}(M)$ given by where $X_f$ is the \textit{Hamiltonian vector field associated to} $f$ defined implicitly as Here, $ \imath_{ X_f} \omega $ denotes the \textit{contraction} of a 2-form $\omega$ with the vector field $X_f$ in the sense that Employing canonical/geometric quantization formalism \cite{Blau}, the process of quantization boils down to \emph{studying representation theory of (a certain subalgebra $\mathcal{A}$ of) classical observables} in the sense that one can construct the \textit{quantum Hilbert space $\mathcal{H}$} and a particular homomorphism \footnote{The homomorphism $\mathcal{Q}$ indeed becomes a Lie algebra homomorphism after a small modification: Recall that \textit{a Lie algebra homomorphism} $\beta:\mathfrak{g} \rightarrow \mathfrak{h}$ is a linear map of vector spaces such that $\beta([X,Y]_{\mathfrak{g}})=[\beta(X),\beta(Y)]_{\mathfrak{h}}$.
+Keep in mind that, one can easily suppress the constant ``-$i\hbar$" in Equation \ref{quantum cond.} into the definition of $\mathcal{Q}$ such that the quantum condition in Equation \ref{quantum cond.} becomes the usual compatibility condition for being a Lie algebra homomorphism.} together with the \textit{Dirac's quantum condition}: $ \forall $ $f,g\in \mathcal{A} $ we have where $[\cdot, \cdot]$ denotes the usual commutator on $End(\mathcal{H})$.